Blackhawk Alpine Race Team (BART)

 - Big Nut Cup at Chestnut

-USSA: United States Ski Association (USSA) operates out of the Central Division, Region 2.
-Racers must be registered as a USSA member as well as Region 2 member to participate in events as either a scored or unscored athlete.
+USSA: Racers who want to compete at higher levels can also compete in USSA races.
+United States Ski Association (USSA) operates out of the Central Division, Region 2.
+Racers must be registered as a USSA member as well as a Region 2 member to participate in events as either a scored or unscored athlete.
 USSA race dates are TBD.

 Equipment: Skis, race helmets (soft-ear panels are not permitted), leather gloves/mittens and ski poles are required.
 Additional equipment may be recommended depending on skier ability, including pole and shin guards and speed suits.
 Note that USSA may have different requirements than WIJARA.

-Cost: $280/skier.
+Cost: $400/skier.
 A WIJARA fee of $30 will be paid directly to WIJARA by each racer through their online system.
 Further details will be provided.

 Coaches: Our coaches consist of several former ski racers who know how to make practice fun.